WangLightning/YMC_Multi-omics_analysis/README.md

 ### figures folder

 This folder contains most of the figures in our analysis.
 All figures in the folder are plotted by `R`.

+##  Contact

+Please contact wanglinting@amss.ac.cn for any questions.